 Geographical barriers to services sub-domain

-Note: The English Indices of Deprivation 2019 were released at the end of September, replacing those from 2015.
-We will shortly be updating this page with the new data, but in the meantime, the Herefordshire data are available for download in the Domain scores for Herefordshire 2019.
-Geographical Barriers to Services is a sub-domain of the Barriers to Housing and Services domain, which is one of the domains that make up the Index of Multiple Deprivation 2015 (IMD 2015).
+Geographical Barriers to Services is a sub-domain of the Barriers to Housing and Services domain, which is one of the domains that make up the Index of Multiple Deprivation 2019 (IMD 2019).

-In contrast there are just eight LSOAs that are among the 25% least deprived in England, located in the central areas of some of the market towns and the city.
+In contrast there are just eight Herefordshire LSOAs among the 25% least deprived in England, five of which are in north Hereford and one each in south Hereford, Ledbury and Kington.

 The Geographical Barriers to Services sub-domain relates to the physical proximity of local services and is made up of the following indicators –